Getting Started

 microstax env delete <env-id>

-Promote a stable baseline
+Promote a baseline once

 microstax env promote <env-id>